eehab-saadat/llvm-cfg-generator/README.md

 # LLVM CFG Generator

-A sophisticated research tool for converting LLVM Intermediate Representation (IR) into Context-Free Grammars optimized for fuzzing applications.
-This project bridges the gap between static program analysis and dynamic testing by extracting structural control-flow information from compiled code and transforming it into grammar rules that can guide intelligent fuzzing strategies.

 ## 🎯 Project Overview

-The LLVM CFG Generator analyzes LLVM IR files to extract control-flow graphs (CFGs) and automatically generates context-free grammars that model the execution paths through functions.
-These grammars are specifically designed to be effective for fuzzing applications, providing:
+The LLVM CFG Generator analyzes LLVM IR files to extract control-flow graphs (CFGs) and automatically infers context-free grammars that model the execution paths through functions.
+These grammars are specifically designed to be effective for fuzzing applications.

-- **Comprehensive path coverage** through all control flow structures
-- **Choice points** for fuzzer exploration of different execution paths
-- **Loop patterns** for iterative testing scenarios
-- **Flexible rule alternatives** for input variation and edge case discovery

 ## 🏗️ Architecture & Core Modules

 ### Core Processing Pipeline (`src/`)

-The project consists of five main Python modules that work together in a sophisticated pipeline:
+The project consists of five main Python modules:

 #### 1. **`llvm_cfg_generator.py`** - Core Grammar Generation Engine
 The heart of the system that implements the complete LLVM IR → Context-Free Grammar pipeline: